About the Course

-Second Year of MA: The second year fees will be the same as the first year plus any increase for unavoidable costs such as inflation and any increase in Middlesex Registration fees.
+Second Year of MA: The second year fees will be the same as the first year plus any increase for unavoidable costs such as inflation.

 Course fees are subject to annual inflation.
 Once you have started a course we will endeavour to keep fee increases in subsequent years as low as possible.

 For more details on fees and financial terms and conditions click on the Fees button below.

 A non-refundable deposit of £700 is payable to secure your place once offered.
 Fees are payable by bank transfer, cheque or card and are non-refundable if you attend beyond the first half term.
 Fees may be paid in instalments.